Close Menu

 • After Social Security identifies you as a veteran rated 100% P&T, they will treat your claim as a high priority.
 This means they will rush it through the application process.

-HOW LONG DOES EXPEDITED REVIEW OF YOUR DISABILITY CLAIM TAKE?
+HOW LONG DOES EXPEDITED REVIEW OF YOUR SSDI CLAIM TAKE?

 Once the SSA identifies your case as a high priority, it should take less time for them to process your claim.
 Normally, it can take up to two years, from filing the application to getting a scheduled hearing, for you to obtain benefits.
 Your case with the VA may have other delays, but not in the SSA system.